 Keyholes also lead to different amplitude statistics.
-Each scatterer at the BS "sees" the MS scatterers effectively as (the same) point source, which has a Rayleigh amplitude statistics.
-This statistics multiplies the "normal" Rayleigh distribution that occurs because the signal at the MS is the overlap of the signals from the many MSscatterers.
+Each scatterer at the BS "sees" the MS scatterers effectively as the (same) point source, which has a Rayleigh amplitude statistics.
+These statistics multiply the "normal" Rayleigh distribution that occurs because the signal at the MS is the overlap of the signals from the many MS-scatterers.
 These amplitude statistics, as well as the rank reduction, are reproduced automatically by our geometrical approach.

 For the simulation of the double scattering, the scatterer locations that were obtained for the scattering around BS and MS remain valid.
 The angles and delays are again obtained from geometrical considerations.
-It is important to note that every Ω{R_i} can be associated with several Ω_T .
+It is important to note that every Ω_R can be associated with several Ω_T .
 Existing models [20] assume that waves can propagate from each BS-scatterer to each MS-scatterer with equal probability; this implies that the angular power spectra at the transmitter and receiver are separable.
-This assumption can be violated, e.g., when the scatterer has a smooth, wellreflecting surface (pure glass front).
-In that case, each scatterer near the BS will illuminate only a few scatterers near the MS - essentially with a certain angular spread that depends on the surface roughness and the dimensions of the scatterers.
-It seems thus advantageous to define for each BS scatterer an "illumination function" f{illum} function, including an angular spread, that determines (together with the BS - MS distance) how many BS scatterers are illuminated by each MS scatterer (and vice versa).
-For specular reflectors, the illumination function can be obtained from geometrical considerations, see Fig. 2.
-For simplicity, a possible dependence of the illumination function on the distance MS - MS-scatterer is neglected.
+This assumption can be violated, e.g., when the scatterer has a smooth, well-reflecting surface (pure glass front).
+In that case, each scatterer near the BS will illuminate only a few scatterers near the MS-essentially with a certain angular spread that depends on the surface roughness and the dimensions of the scatterers.
+It seems thus advantageous to define for each BS scatterer an "illumination function" f{illum} .
+The shape of the illumination function is in principle arbitrary (determined by the electromagnetic properties of the scatterers); for simplicity, we approximate it in the following by a rectangular function in angle (either an angular range is illumimated or not).
+In that case, the angular spread of this function determines (together with the BS-MS distance) how many BS scatterers are illuminated by each MS scatterer (and vice versa).
+For specular reflectors, the illumination function can be obtained from geometrical considerations; see Fig. 2.
+For scatterers with a rough surface, the illumination function usually consists of a specular component plus a diffuse contribution [34].
+For simplicity, a possible dependence of the illumination function on the distance MS-MS-scatterer is neglected.